unicodeveloper/laravel-exam/README.md

 * How do I register a middleware?
 * How do I register a Service Provider?
 * How do I register an Artisan Command?
-* How does the IOC ( Inversion of Control) Container work?
+* How does the IOC (Inversion of Control) Container work?
 * How do I use sub-domain routing?
-* I want all of my forms to be Bootstrap opinionated, how do I do it?
+* How do I make all of my forms Bootstrap opinionated?
-* How do I see all of the routes that are defined?
+* How do I see all defined routes?
 * What is a terminable Middleware?
 * What is a Controller Middleware?
-* How do you make a Middleware to be run during every HTTP Request to an application?
+* How do I make a Middleware to be run during every HTTP Request to an application?
-* Given a list of comments with one author each, how would you use Eloquent to get the information you need without incurring N+1 queries?
+* How do I use Eloquent to get a list of comments with one author each avoiding N+1 queries?
-* How would you set up the Eloquent relationships between the aforementioned comments and authors, including creating the schema design?
+* How do I set up the Eloquent relationships between the aforementioned comments and authors, including creating the schema design?
-* How would you add a 3rd party package to your application like [laravel-emoji](https://github.com/unicodeveloper/laravel-emoji)?
+* How do I add a 3rd party package to your application like [laravel-emoji](https://github.com/unicodeveloper/laravel-emoji)?
 * Describe your process if you had to build and maintain a 3rd party package like [laravel-identify](https://github.com/unicodeveloper/laravel-identify)?
-* How do you perform dependency injection in Laravel?
+* How do I perform dependency injection in Laravel?
-* How would you require authentication for a set of routes associated with a subdomain?
+* How do I require authentication for a set of routes associated with a subdomain?
 * None of my forms are being protected against CSRF attacks, what's wrong?
 * How do I customize validation error messages for a form?
 * How do I make my application serve its content in different languages?